The first decision is whether you want a ocean cruise or a river cruise. I focus on ocean cruises in this blog, but I love river cruising, too.

 What about specialty dining?
 Yes, I do love specialty dining, and I have a few favorites which always include a steakhouse.
-These restaurants have surcharges, but the uniqueness and private setting are worth it to splurge once in a while.
-The best advice is to book early in the trip.
+These restaurants often have small surcharges, but the quality of the food, uniqueness, and private setting are worth it to splurge once in a while.
+The best advice is to book early in the trip, preferably as soon as you board.
 Plan ahead because, otherwise, a reservation may not be available when you want it.

 On tipping, even if tipping is included, most people feel they should tip the room steward and, if they have used the same dining steward often, they and their assistant are usually tipped.
 The amount of the tip depends on the length of the cruise.
 If you have had a great room steward (and most of them are great), I would say to tip at least $5 per day.
 The dining steward is probably double that at a minimum.

 Excursions?
 Excursions can be expensive.
+Some lines include one excursion in every port, but not many.
 Think about what is important to you.
 Almost all cities have what I refer to as an overview excursion involving a bus and not as much expense.
 And it goes up and up from there.
 Booking a cruise early-on that is important to you will ensure you have a place.
-Waiting until the last minute means you may miss out.
+Waiting until the last-minute means you may miss out.